Konstantinoupolis (newspaper): History

 Ioannis M. Raptarchis owned a periodical named Heptalophos.
 Nicolaides became the editor in 1864, and in 1865 Raptarchis sold it to him.
 Initially Nicolaides renamed it Eptalofos Nea/Nea Eptalofos, with the first new issue in 15 January of that year.

 Publication in a 25 cm by 20 cm newspaper format began in 1867, and after six months of newspaper publication it was given the name Konstantinoupolis.
 Publication as a periodical stopped in 1871.

 At times the Ottoman authorities enacted censorship, so publication did not occur for circa 1883 until 1884.

 As more and more Greeks adopted the Megali Idea, clashing with Nicolaides' Ottomanist beliefs, the readership decreased in the 1900s and 1910s.
 Nicolaides' son Nikolakis "Nikos" received the publication in June 1909 (mid-1327 in the Ottoman calendar) after their father asked the Ottoman Press office, in summer 1905 (start of Ottoman calendar 1326) to allow for a change of ownership as he was becoming elderly.
-Because Nicolaidis tried to save the newspaper no matter what it took, he sold his possessions and lost his wealth.
+Because Nicolaides tried to save the newspaper no matter what it took, he sold his possessions and lost his wealth.
 Balta and Kavak concluded, therefore, that the newspaper also caused "his financial ruin".

-Publication stopped for good in 1914, when World War I broke out.
+Publication stopped permanently in 1914, when World War I broke out.